 There will be no school meals distribution on May 25, Memorial Day.

 We expect to continue meal distribution through June.
 Please also see the News & Announcements section on the front page of our website, www.alcoaschools.net, for the latest information.

 Also, any family in Tennessee may use this website to locate free school meals, regardless of the schools children attend.
 (Information on that website may not be 100% accurate.
 The site continues to include Alcoa Elementary School, which is now incorrect.)

 Are school meals being delivered on Alcoa school buses?

-Alcoa City Schools meals are not being served from school buses.
+No. Alcoa City Schools meals have not been served from school buses.
 Local churches and volunteers have been using buses owned by Clabough Bus Services to distribute food from Second Harvest and other contributions.
 Some of these buses are used for Alcoa’s students on normal school days, and are labeled Alcoa City Schools.

 Can we use school facilities during this time?

 No. All facilities are closed to any activity other than essential work by a limited number of employees.
 All ball fields and gyms are closed.
 All facilities are closed to use by any outside organization (e.g., churches, community groups, community events).